Gender equality measures and small claims process

 These changes took effect from 6 March 2023.

 The Fair Work Act prohibits sexual harassment in connection with work, which includes in the workplace.
 (This protection doesn’t apply to sexual harassment of a worker that started before 6 March 2023.)

 - workers including employees, contractors, work experience students and volunteers

 - future workers

 - anyone conducting a business or undertaking.

-A person or company will also be liable for sexual harassment committed by an employee or agent in connection with work, unless they can prove that they took all reasonable steps to prevent the sexual harassment.
+A person or company is also liable for sexual harassment committed by an employee or agent in connection with work, unless they can prove that they took all reasonable steps to prevent the sexual harassment.

-The Commission will have expanded powers to deal with disputes about sexual harassment, including to arbitrate disputes by consent.
+The Commission has expanded powers to deal with disputes about sexual harassment, including to arbitrate disputes by consent.

-Someone who experiences sexual harassment in connection with work (or an industrial association entitled to represent them) will be able to pursue civil proceedings if the Commission can’t resolve their dispute.
-For more information, read the Department of Employment and Workplace Relations fact sheet Prohibiting sexual harassment in the Fair Work Act.
+Someone who experiences sexual harassment in connection with work (or an industrial association entitled to represent them) can now pursue civil proceedings, if the Commission can’t resolve their dispute.

 Employees who believe they’ve been sexually harassed in connection with work, whether before or after 6 March 2023, can continue to make a ‘stop sexual harassment’ application to the Commission.
 For more information, visit Sexual harassment in the workplace.